 SK: On the flip side of that, you write about how Hollywood has peddled a narrative filled with burden and tragedy when it portrays living with a disability.
 How does this type of media representation affect your work as a disability rights activist?
 Have you seen a shift in the way the media has portrayed and covered the lives of disabled people?

 JH: You know, it’s very interesting.
 As things begin to change, you feel some degree of acknowledgement.
-But the reality is that [the change] is so marginal.
-When I look or listen to television, while I am seeing a little more [representation] happening, it’s still so empty.
-There are a few television programs in which disabled people are starring, like Speechless, and there are some disabled characters in films, which I think is good.
-It’s just still so limited and I think it is important for children, as well as adults and seniors, to see ourselves in a positive light [more often].
+But the reality is that the change is so marginal.
+When I watch television, while I am seeing a little more representation happening, it’s still so empty.
+There are a few television programs in which disabled people are starring in, like Speechless, and there are some disabled characters in films, which I think is good.
+It’s just still so limited and I think it is important for children, as well as for adults and seniors, to see ourselves in a positive light more often.

 SK: There’s a harrowing part of the documentary where the conditions at Willowbrook State School are shown.
 How much did the institutionalization of disabled individuals motivate your advocacy work?